mmaraya/patchstat/README.md

 Supported Platforms
 -------------------

 patchstat should run on any POSIX-compliant operating system.
+Binaries are compiled against the target platform to eliminate the need for prerequisites or Internet connectivity.

 Download
 --------